 Hire an Electrician to Fix Sagging Recessed Lighting

-Sagging recessed lighting can be an eyesore, but it’s an easy fix!
+Sagging recessed lighting or recessed lights that fall down can be an eyesore, but it’s an easy fix!
 However, not all electrical work can be DIY.
 If you're experiencing repeated issues, it's important to work with a professional Alexandria electrician.
 Call John C. Flood to schedule your appointment at (703) 440-7473 in Virginia, (202) 930-9196 in D.C., or (301) 804-6982 in Maryland.
 You can also schedule a recessed lighting repair or another electrical service online now.